microsoft/opentelemetry-semantic-conventions/docs/gen-ai/azure-ai-agent-spans.md

 The semantic conventions for GenAI agents extend and override the semantic conventions for [Gen AI Spans](gen-ai-spans.md).

+## Events
+> [NOTE!]
+>
+> Since logs and events API is not stable in at least some languages including Python,
+> Azure AI Agent instrumentations MAY report [GenAI events](./gen-ai-events.md) on
+> span events instead.
+>
+> When span events are used, the event body MUST be reported as a JSON string on the
+> `gen_ai.event.content` attribute.

 ## Spans

 ### Create agent span